 With the standards revision schedule and processes provided in SB1, the assessment program will experience change periodically.
 Since standards are revised on a rotating schedule, associated assessments will also be subject to this same pattern with a delay for development and field testing.
-The first change is underway currently with the revision of standards for reading, writing and mathematics to be followed by the development of new assessments.
-In these content areas and social studies, existing standards and assessments continue in school year 20178-20189 at elementary and middle school levels.
+The first change is underway currently with the revision of standards for reading, writing and mathematics, and social studies to be followed by the development of new assessments.
+In these content areas and social studies, existing standards and assessments continue in school year 2018-2019 at elementary and middle school levels.
 In science, a new operational assessment begins in 2017-2018.
 At elementary and middle school levels, Kentucky's existing assessments are custom developed.
 As required by SB1, they are based on Kentucky standards and involve Kentucky educators in the development process.
-This is not the case for Kentucky's current high school end of course program.

 At high school, an immediate change is necessary for 2017-2018 based on three factors: SB1 became state law, the Kentucky Department Education ended its use of an off-the-shelf product for this test and ACT, Inc. stopped producing QualityCore® end-of-course tests.
 Beginning with the 2011-2012 and continuing through the 2016-2017 school year, Kentucky administered QualityCore® end-ofcourse assessments in Algebra II, English II, Biology and U.S. History.
 During recent peer review conversations with the U.S. Department of Education (USED), the state agency indicated that 2017-2018 would be a transition year for its assessment and accountability program and a development year for high school assessments.
-Kentucky will develop and field test in the spring of 2018-2019 endof course tests in Algebra II, Biology and English IIsummative assessments in reading and writing and mathematics.
-The grade 10 reading assessment will include English I and English II; the grade 10 mathematics assess will include Algebra I, G-and geometry and all standards aligned to these courses.
-A new U.S. Historysummative social studies test will be developed after standards are revised and field tested in 2019-2020.
+Kentucky developed a field test for the spring of 2019 summative assessments in reading and writing and mathematics.
+Beginning in 2019-2020 school year, a new grade 10 reading assessment will assess the standards aligned to the courses of English I and English II; the grade 10 mathematics assessment will assess the standards aligned to the courses of Algebra I, Geometry.
+A new summative social studies test will be developed after standards are revised and field tested in 2020-2021.

-The table below summarizes Kentucky's testing plan for 20187-201918.
+The table below summarizes Kentucky's testing plan for 2019-2020.